 In addition to the countries surrounding the lake and the rivers flowing from it, many of the interesting facts about Lake Victoria involve the wonders to be found within the monumental body of water itself.

-Although the lake's Sesse Islands are especially scenic and famous, the 26,600 square miles of Lake Victoria contains more than 3,000 islets.
+Although the lake’s Sesse Islands are especially scenic and famous, the 26,600 square miles of Lake Victoria contain more than 3,000 islets.

 The first few steamers evolved into regular ferry service between different ports along Lake Victoria.

 15. Lake Victoria Cichlids: a Captivating Universe of Fish

 Even with its moderately shallow depth, the world of Lake Victoria fish is enormously diverse and fascinating.
 The variety of Lake Victoria fish is breathtakingly huge and complex.